 If you talk to many artists during those times, they’ll tell you their creativity has “hit the wall.”

 But, speaking from a position of experience and perspective, I can assure you that this is not the case.
 In fact, what you’re experiencing is not a wall, but rather, it’s a plateau.
 It feels as if you’ve come to a full stop because you’ve stopped experiencing that exhilarating upwards “whoosh” of creativity.
 But, in fact, you are now on a horizontal plane.

 That’s an important distinction.
 You can move forward on a horizontal plane.
 It may not be as thrilling as a vertical “whoosh,” but it’s important that you move forward nonetheless.

-After all, this is where you’re learning about yourself as an artist.
+After all, this is where you learn about yourself as an artist.
 This is where you build speed.
 And muscle memory.
-This is where you master all of those things that became apparent during your last explosion of creative energy.
+This is where you master all the things that became apparent during your last explosion of creative energy.

 Besides, moving forward is the only way to get to the next “whoosh” of creativity.
 And trust me, the burst of artistic energy that occurs after a long plateau is a satisfying experience indeed.